arduino/ArduinoCore-renesas/libraries/WiFiS3/docs/api.md

 Writes data to a file in the file system.

 #### Parameters
-* `<tt>name</tt>` is the name of the file to which the data will be written.
+* `name` is the name of the file to which the data will be written.
 A pointer `data` to the data that will be written to the file. `size` is the number of bytes to write from the provided data buffer. `operation` determines the type of file operation to perform (e.g., create, overwrite).

 #### Returns
 Returns the number of bytes successfully written.
 Returns 0 if the operation fails.